 Understanding Search Engines

-To do so, search engines use algorithms that take into account many different factors in order to decide which results to show on a search engine results page.
-In 2019, the search engine results page contains many different types of listings.
+To display the best search results, search engines use algorithms that take into account many different factors in order to decide which results to show on a search engine results page and in what order.
+At the time of publishing this article (2019), the search engine results page contains many different types of listings.
 Below is an example of just one variation of a SERP:

 In order to provide these organic results, a search engine must first crawl the web pages and index them.
 To do that, a search engine must be able to find the web pages.
 This is where SEO begins.
 After findability, the purpose of SEO is to help search engines properly categorize a website and then to help search engines decide the reliability, quality, and relevance of the website to promote how often and where in the search results to show the web page.